-To select the winners in Youth Journalism International’s annual contest, an international panel of judges combed through many entries to make difficult decisions.
+To select the winners in Youth Journalism International’s annual contest, an international panel of volunteer judges combs through many entries each year to make difficult decisions.
 The hard work and dedication of these volunteers is greatly appreciated.
-Here is a list of judges:
+Here are the judges:

 Steve Collins is the State House reporter for the Sun Journal in Lewiston, Maine.
 Before that, he covered government and politics for daily newspapers in New York and Connecticut, winning scores of journalism awards along the way, including the Society of Professional Journalists’ 2016 Ethics in Journalism Award and the I.F.
 Stone Whistle-Blower Award in 2015.